StevenWeathers/thunderdome-planning-poker/README.md

 # Thunderdome Planning Poker

-An Agile Planning Poker application written in Go in the theme of Battling for points
+Thunderdome is an open source agile planning poker tool in the theme of Battling for points that helps teams estimate stories.

 - Planning Sessions are **Battles**
 - Users are **Warriors**